Multi-Granularity Hand Action Detection: Appendix

-The visual results of the SL-D and SL-AR track experiments are presented in Figure~\ref{visdet3}, Figure~\ref{visdet2}, and Figure~\ref{visdet1}.
-We showcase the visualizations for interaction region detection, interaction object detection, and action recognition, focusing on various interaction scenarios that vary in the complexity of hand interaction regions.
-In the recognition results, we provide fine-grained action verbs corresponding to the three hand interaction regions, denoted as \emph{<L-O action verb, R-O action verb, O-O action verb>}.
-Figure~\ref{visdet3} shows some challenging cases of hand interactions, providing compelling evidence of the good prediction performance of detection and recognition models, \textit{i.e.}, the Faster-RCNN~\cite{24faster} with a ResNet50 backbone for detection and a pre-trained TSN~\cite{19TSN} model with a ResNet50 backbone for action recognition.
-Moreover, Figure~\ref{visdet2} and Figure~\ref{visdet1} also demonstrate accurate detection and recognition results for some common interaction cases.
+The visual results of the SL-AD and SL-AR track experiments are presented in Figure~\ref{datasetvis3}, Figure~\ref{datasetvis2}, and Figure~\ref{datasetvis1}.
+We showcased the visualization results of interaction region detection, interacting object detection, and action recognition, focusing on hand interaction scenarios of varying complexity.
+In the interaction region detection results, we provide coarse-grained action categories corresponding to the sub-interaction regions, \textit{i.e.}, \emph{<L-O, R-O, O-O>}.
+In the recognition results, we provide fine-grained action verbs corresponding to the three hand sub-interaction regions, denoted as \emph{<L-O action verb, R-O action verb, O-O action verb>}.
+Figure~\ref{datasetvis3} shows some challenging cases of hand interactions, providing compelling evidence of the good prediction performance of detection and recognition models, \textit{i.e.}, the Faster-RCNN~\cite{24faster} with a ResNet50 backbone for detection and a pre-trained TSN~\cite{19TSN} model with a ResNet50 backbone for action recognition.
+Moreover, Figure~\ref{datasetvis2} and Figure~\ref{datasetvis1} also demonstrate accurate detection and recognition results for some common interaction cases.